anatelgovbr/ocr-server/README.md

 	- Add support for stencil type and image encoding scans, changed default extraction method for unknown types/encodings
 	- Fix: create subpaths on error folder
 	- Fix: trying to reduce overhead on temporary folder

-	- TODO:
+##	TODO:
  - Changes get_imgs and OCR processing to enable pages with more than one image -- it would not work on previous versions that assumed #pages = #imgs.
 Version 1.0.1 counts them diferently but does not treat it adequately -- shall require better pdf´s internal structure handling
  - Review poppler and cpdf install instructions
  - Add better handling of vectorized and non scanned pdf files
  - Add option to generate multi-page tiff files to reduce overhead (one for each CPU core) -- harder with current scalling, cropping and rotation handlers
  - Check mean saturation for additional colored images detection and automatically convert to B&W if possible -- added function to analyse image color histogram -> just need to add option to convert it to B&W.
  - Move all parameters to config file
  - Add some job control web interface
  - Add end user interface to submit files through web
  - Add check external programs version requirements before running

-	- BUGS:
+##	BUGS:
  - When image is of type stencil or encoding image, cropping information is lost, and page is shown different than original, this is due to using pdftoppm instead of pdfimages

-##	Check software requirements on the comments bellow

-To configure input dirs change @BASE_DIRS and @SUB_DIRS variables

-### O servidor OCR depende dos seguintes componentes:
+##	Requirements:
  - Perl 5.10.1, com seguintes módulos:
 	- File::Find::Rule
 	- File::Basename